Category A: Best Solutions

-This category will recognise FMIs (financial market infrastructures) responsible for providing clearing, settlement and recording of monetary and other financial transactions, including payment systems, CSDs (central securities depositories), SSSs (securities settlement systems), CCPs (central counterparties, and trade repositories.
-The judges will look for FMIs that have demonstrated leadership in initiatives aimed at modernising industry practices, in the interest of enhancing overall market efficiency and transparency while reducing cost and financial system risks.
+This category will recognise financial market infrastructures including payment systems, CSDs, securities settlement systems, CCPs and trade repositories.
+The judging panel will look for firms that have demonstrated leadership in initiatives aimed at modernising industry practices, enhancing overall efficiency and transparency, reducing cost, and minimising broader financial system risk.

-This category will recognise data providers whose services help to ensure financial institutions are able to remain compliant with regulatory requirements.
-Services may include the provision of access to data relating to reference data, market data, product data, credit data, watchlists, or other risk intelligence databases.
-The judges will pay close attention to comprehensiveness of data, ease of access, and cost consideration to financial institutions, against comparable alternatives.
+This category will recognise data providers whose services help financial institutions stay compliant with regulatory requirements.
+Data services may include reference data, market data, product data, credit data, watchlist data, or other risk intelligence data that are required to meet a regulatory need.
+The judging panel will look for comprehensiveness of data, ease of access, and cost relative to comparable alternatives.

-This category will recognise firms which help financial institution clients understand and comply with their legal and regulatory obligations, such as in areas relating to licensing, business structure, governance, risk management or other functions which require specialist expertise to commence or maintain operations in the financial sector.
-The judges will look for firms that are able to address outsourcing issues applicable to financial institutions, and demonstrate outcomes-based success of services provided.
+This category will recognise firms that help financial institutions understand and comply with legal and regulatory obligations, such as in areas relating to licensing, business setup, governance, risk management or other functions which require specialist expertise to commence or maintain operations in the financial sector.
+The judging panel will look for firms that are able to demonstrate outcomes-based success for the services they provide.

 Category E: Ones to Watch

-This category will recognise new and emerging start-ups and solutions that are pioneering innovative applications of technology to meet regulatory requirements, but are either in an early stage of industry adoption or have a relatively new product or solution.
+Within this category, our judging panel will recognise new firms and solutions that are pioneering innovative applications of technology to meet regulatory requirements, but are either in an early stage of development or industry adoption.